erikmd/git-scripts/README.md

   If the REMOTE argument is omitted, it defaults to "origin".
   REMOTE must point to a GitHub repository.

-  This command creates (and overwrites) a local branch named "pr/ID", matching the source branch for PR #ID submitted in the REMOTE repo, setting its upstream branch so that one can force-push to the fork (using an SSH URL); it reuses (if applicable) an existing remote matching that URL, or creates a remote named REMOTE-fork-for-pr-ID.
+  This command checkouts the branch named "pr/ID" (if it doesn't exist yet, it fetches the source branch for the PR #ID in the REMOTE repo) and sets its upstream branch so that one can force-push to the fork (using an SSH URL); it reuses (if applicable) an existing remote matching that URL, or creates a remote named REMOTE-fork-for-pr-ID.